sourcegraph/about/docs/terms-dotcom.md

 3.1  **License from Us to You**.

 1. **Grant**.
-Subject to the terms and conditions of the Agreement, we hereby grant to you a limited, revocable, non-transferable, non-sublicensable (except, with respect to Organizations, to your employees and contractors performing services for you or on your behalf) license to access and use the Services in order to review Public Code Data in the manner contemplated by the Agreement and the Documentation, solely for your internal business purposes.
+Subject to the terms and conditions of the Agreement, we hereby grant to you a limited, revocable, non-transferable, non-sublicensable (except, with respect to Organizations, to your employees and contractors performing services for you or on your behalf) license to access and use the Services in order to review Code Data in the manner contemplated by the Agreement and the Documentation, solely for your internal business purposes.
 You may only use the Documentation to support your use of the Services.
-All rights in the Services and Public Code Data not expressly granted herein are hereby reserved by us.
+All rights in the Services and Code Data not expressly granted herein are hereby reserved by us.

 2. **Restrictions**.
-You may not, and may not permit any third-party to redistribute, encumber, sell, rent, lease, sublicense, or otherwise transfer rights to all or any part of the Services or Public Code Data without our prior written approval.
+You may not, and may not permit any third-party to redistribute, encumber, sell, rent, lease, sublicense, or otherwise transfer rights to all or any part of the Services or Code Data without our prior written approval.
+Your use of the Site and Services must not violate any applicable laws, including copyright or trademark laws, export control or sanctions laws, or other laws in your jurisdiction.
+You are responsible for making sure that your use of the Site and Services complies with laws and any applicable regulations.

 3.2 **License Grant from You to Us**.

 1. **User-Generated Content**.
-Some areas of the Services allow users to post Content such as profile information, comments, reviews, etc. (**“User-Generated Content”** or **“UGC”**) (for clarity, this does not include Public Code that comes from a public code host).
+Some areas of the Services allow users to post Content such as profile information, proprietary Code, comments, reviews, etc. (**“User-Generated Content”** or **“UGC”**) (for clarity, this does not include open source Code as defined by the Open Source Initiative at https://opensource.org/osd).
 WE CLAIM NO OWNERSHIP OF YOUR UGC.
 However, you understand that other users may view and interact with your UGC in accordance with your Account settings, and you grant us rights reasonably necessary to do so.
 We have the right (but not the obligation) to remove any UGC at any time and for any reason.

 2. **Grant**.
-By posting UGC on or through the Services, you grant (and you represent and warrant that you have all rights necessary to grant) to Sourcegraph a royalty-free, sublicensable, transferable, perpetual, irrevocable, non-exclusive, worldwide license to use, modify, and publish all such UGC via the Services (including your name, voice, and/or likeness as contained in your UGC), including for marketing and promotion.
+By posting UGC on or through the Services, you grant (and you represent and warrant that you have all rights necessary to grant) to Sourcegraph a royalty-free, sublicensable, transferable, perpetual, irrevocable, non-exclusive, worldwide license to use, modify, and publish all such UGC via the Services (including your name, voice, and/or likeness as contained in your UGC) for the limited purposes of:

+    (i) providing and improving the Services;

+    (ii) protecting the Services to prevent abuse;

+    (iii) tailoring the Services to you; and

+    (iv) marketing the Services.

+We do not use any Content (including any UGC) in private repositories to market the Services.
+The license you give us is only for the above purposes.

 3. **Representations and Warranties Regarding UGC**.
 In connection with your UGC, you represent, warrant, and covenant that you have the right to post it, including written consent from anyone referenced or involved, it doesn't violate any laws (such as IP or privacy rights), and we won’t have to pay anybody else (including you) in order to host it and make it available to other users.

 4. **Responsibility for UGC**.
 We take no responsibility and assume no liability for any UGC that you or any other user or third-party posts.
 You’re solely responsible for your UGC and the consequences of posting it, and you agree that we’re only acting as a passive conduit for your online distribution and publication of your UGC.
 You understand and agree that you may be exposed to UGC that is inaccurate, objectionable, inappropriate for children, or otherwise unsuited to your purpose, and we’re not liable for any damages you allege to incur as a result.

+5. **Private Repositories**.
+Some Accounts have private repositories, which allow you to control access to Content.
+We consider the contents of private repositories to be confidential to you.
+Our personnel may only access the content of your private repositories in the situations described in our Privacy Policy.
+In addition, you may enable additional access to your private repositories to use certain services or features.
+We may also be compelled by law to disclose the contents of your private repositories, in which case we will provide notice regarding our access to private repository content to the extent permitted by law.

 3.3 **Ownership of the Services**.
 The Services are owned and operated by Sourcegraph.
 All Content made available via the Services is owned by us or our licensors (including you, with respect to UGC) and is protected by intellectual property and other applicable laws.
 All of our trademarks, service marks, and trade names are proprietary to us or our affiliates.